lanceaponte/odin-recipes/README.md

 # odin-recipes
-This project demonstrates basic skills in html.
+This project demonstrates basic skills in html and css.